Welcome

 The Temple of Song

-The closed wooden door is one of twelve doors.
+The closed wooden door is one of twelve doors, evenly spaced around the edge of the room.

 A path leads from each door, toward the center of the room.